S4 E9: Inflation And Traction/EOS

 Jay Ruane

 Awesome.
-Alright folks, so that's gonna do it for us here this week on the Law Firm Blueprint.
+Alright folks, so that’s gonna do it for us here this week on the Law Firm Blueprint.
 As always, you can follow along with the conversation, posting your questions below here in the show notes.
-But you can also check us out wherever podcasts are available by looking up the Law Firm Blueprint podcast and I would love a five star review from you.
-If you are listening to the podcast and you enjoy it.
-Seth, any final words.
+But you can also check us out wherever podcasts are available by looking up the Law Firm Blueprint podcast and I would love a five star review from you if you are listening to the podcast and you enjoy it.
+Seth, any final words?

 Seth Price

-I'm spared this is awesome.
+I’m spent, this is awesome.

 Jay Ruane